johnnydough1919/fastap/README.md

-# fastapi-scaf
+# fastapi-scaff

 ## What is this?

 - by: axiner
-- fastapi-scaf
+- fastapi-scaff
-- This is a fastapi scaf.
+- This is a fastapi scaff.
     - new project
     - add api
     - about project: